 How do you put your heart and soul – and 20-plus years of your life – into a two-page, double-spaced document?
 The personal statement is often a source of many starts and stops for law school applicants.
 It’s also a powerful tool through which you can share more about who you are with the admissions committee – which might be why it’s so difficult to write!

 Your personal statement is a statement of purpose

-Your personal statement is NOT a resume
+Your personal statement is not a resume

 Do you need help crafting your law school personal statement so that it showcases your greatest strengths and abilities?
-Check out our Law School Admissions Consulting & Editing Services and work one-on-one with an expert advisor who will help you get ACCEPTED.Want Christine to help you get Accepted?
-Click here to get in touch!
+Check out our Law School Admissions Consulting and Advising Services and work one-on-one with an expert advisor who will help you get ACCEPTED.

-• 5 Law School Personal Statement Mistakes to Avoid
+- Sample Law School Personal Statement Essays